MohdTamimi1/odin-recipes/README.md

 Hello Everybody

-Can an ubereats driver learn how to Code and secure a job in as a web developer
+Can an ubereats driver learn how to Code and secure a job as a web developer

 This is the first project through the odin project.
 It will start with basic html and will grow more with learning more skill